pudly/schmopera-hugo/content/articles/whats-on-at-the-met-201617.md

 date = "2016-02-17T20:30:00-05:00"
 lastmod = "2016-02-18T10:50:00-05:00"
 publishDate = "2016-02-18T10:50:00-05:00"
 short_description = "There are a few exciting surprises, though.
-First and foremost, Kaija Saariaho's L'amour de loin will hit the stage in December 2016, marking the Met's first opera by a woman since 1903.
+First and foremost, Kaija Saariaho&#039;s L&#039;amour de loin will hit the stage in December 2016, marking the Met&#039;s first opera by a woman since 1903.
 Delightfully, maestra Susanna Mälkki makes her Met debut on the podium for this new production by Robert Lepage.
 The casting is interesting to me; Eric Owens is Jaufé Rudel, Susanna Phillips is Clémence, and Tamara Mumford is Pélérin (The Pilgrim)." slug = "whats-on-at-the-met-201617" title = "What&#039;s on at the Met: 2016/17"
 +++